MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

 2. After you've created and connected to the VM, create a user account.
 For the purposes of this article, we'll assume an account named **edgeadmin**.

-## Configure certificates required by the IoT Edge device
+## Configure certificates for the IoT Edge device

 In this section, you'll complete the VM configuration for the certificates required by the virtual IoT Edge device.
 Be sure to change all script placeholders accordingly for your environment, before running the script in each subsection: